jjasonek/spring-security-springsecsection7-eazyschool/README.md

 In the initial phase the application uses the default spring Security Login page.
 We want to use teh custom one.

+### setting the custom login page
+After changing the formLogin() to display our custom login page, we get error: "ERR_TOO_MANY_REDIRECTS"
+That's why we also add "/login/**" to permitAll() in authorizeHttpRequests().
+This means all paths beginning with "/login/" are allowed to be accessed without authentication.